kiongxiangyi/bauteilpruefung-frontend/README.md

 ## Application Flow 1

-First function: Inspection of a component (Bauteilprüfung)
+First function: Inspection of a component

 ### Homepage